echaouchna/RomanConverterRestApi/README.md

 # RomanConverterRestApi

-How to run:
+## How to run:
-make sure you have restx installed. navigate to the project root then run this command: restx app run
+- Make sure you have restx installed.
+- Navigate to the project root then run this command: restx app run